Actipro/WinForms-Controls/Documentation/topics/bars/keyboard-shortcuts.md

 ## Disabled Shortcuts

-Sometimes it is handy to be able to "disable" a shortcut.
+Sometimes it is handy to be able to disable a shortcut.
 This can be done by setting the [Enabled](xref:@ActiproUIRoot.Controls.Bars.BarKeyboardShortcut.Enabled) property to `false`.
 When a shortcut is disabled, it does not execute its associated [BarCommand](xref:@ActiproUIRoot.Controls.Bars.BarCommand).

-This is extremely useful for commands such as `Edit.Cut`.
-For that command, you want the default system shortcut <kbd>Ctrl</kbd>+<kbd>X</kbd> to display for the command link when on a menu, but you don't really want the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager) to intercept the <kbd>Ctrl</kbd>+<kbd>X</kbd> key since that would potentially block controls from being able to access cut functionality unless you specifically coded this for every `Control` on your form.
+This is extremely useful for commands such as `"Edit.Cut"`.
+For that command, you want the default system shortcut <kbd>Ctrl</kbd>+<kbd>X</kbd> to display for the command link when on a menu, but you don't really want the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager) to intercept the <kbd>Ctrl</kbd>+<kbd>X</kbd> key since that would potentially block controls from being able to access cut functionality unless you specifically coded this for every `Control` on your `Form`.
 Therefore, disable the keyboard shortcut.
 It can still be added to a command and will display in the user interface but will not be handled when the key sequence is pressed.

 ## Protected Keys and Keyboard Shortcuts

-You may wish to "protect" certain keys or keyboard shortcuts, which means that they cannot be added or removed as a keyboard shortcut.
+You may wish to protect certain keys or keyboard shortcuts, which means that they cannot be added or removed as a keyboard shortcut.
 All disabled shortcuts are automatically protected.

 In the above example, this means that <kbd>Ctrl</kbd>+<kbd>X</kbd> cannot be used as a single-key shortcut and also cannot be used as a chord start by any other command.
-Also, <kbd>Ctrl</kbd>+<kbd>X</kbd> cannot be removed from the `Edit.Cut` command.
+Also, <kbd>Ctrl</kbd>+<kbd>X</kbd> cannot be removed from the `"Edit.Cut"` command.

 Specific keys, such as <kbd>Esc</kbd>, can be temporarily protected by adding them to the [ProtectedKeys](xref:@ActiproUIRoot.Controls.Bars.BarManager.ProtectedKeys) collection on the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager).